 While Instagram goes part way to give you your traffic data, it’s only half of the story.
 So you can see clicks, but what does that actually mean?

-These users could click and click right off.
+These users could click and bounce right off your website.
 Or, they could convert straight away into a sale.
 How are you working that out?

-The most reliable way to track your Instagram traffic is to add UTM tags.
-This doesn’t just work for Instagram, it works for any external source that you use to drive visitors to your website.
+The first step is to add UTM tags to your links on Instagram.
+This doesn’t just work for Instagram.
+It works for any external source that you use to drive visitors to your website.

 UTM tagging allows you to set details against a URL, such as the source e.g. social, and the campaign.
-This allows you to segment your data in Google Analytics and view specific link clicks for one URL.
+This lets you segment your data in Google Analytics and view specific link clicks for one URL.

 Here’s a quick guide on how to set up a tracked link using Google’s URL builder.